Bloc/jottly-checkpoints/05-Adding-Benefits.md

 </div>
 ```

 The last part of this section is the image of the web application, so users can see what the app looks like.
-Using the `img` tag, we source our image inside the `images` folder and select the `app.png` file.
+Using the image tag, we source our image inside the images folder and select the app.png file.

 Next, we'll explore a more complex HTML structure to produce pricing tiers.